laminas/getlaminas.org/data/blog/2024/2024-07-23-current-maintenance-status-of-laminas-mezzio-packages.md

 ### Laminas and Mezzio packages maintenance status at a glance

 The page below intends to provide exactly that - a fast, accessible way to examine every package at a glance.
 It contains columns for each subproject: Mezzio, Laminas Components, Laminas MVC and API Tools.
 The page automatically refreshes the package status daily, is sorted alphabetically and is publicly available.

 [**Current Maintenance Status of Laminas & Mezzio Packages**](https://getlaminas.org/packages-maintenance-status/)

-### Stay vigilant!
+### The best way to stay up-to-date

-Things are constantly in motion, though, so you need to check on this page regularly to make sure that the packages you chose for your project are still reliable.
-If the status of a package changes from active to `maintenance-only`, `security-only` or is `discontinued`, you can quickly see it and take action.
+Laminas and Mezzio packages are constantly in motion.
+This page allows you to regularly check the packages you chose for your project and make sure they are still reliable.
+If the status of a package changes from `active` to `maintenance-only`, `security-only` or is discontinued, you can quickly see it and take action.
 The handy link to the relevant Technical Steering Committee minute file details the reason for the status change and a recommended solution for moving forward.